patrickoser/social-app/README.md

     Have firebase check if the emai lused during sign up is already assigned to an account.

     I should add a username input field to the signup screen.
 It will check firebase to see if that username is taken and if not add it to that users object.

     Add a check to direct users straight to the home page if they are already signed in to an account.
 Pobably something I can do with local storage.

+    If user is not already signed in then they should not be able to see anything but the login and signup screens.

     Use 'useMemo' in when interacting with firebase functions so that they are not called everytime there is an 'onChnage' event triggered.
-This counts as a 'read' and contributes to billing.
+This counts as a
+    'read' and contributes to billing.

     Figure out why reloading the page when on a specific PostPage the page doesnt load properly.

     Comment out everything to talk through how everything works to help yourself remember how all the pieces come